name

 Residential students participating in a House Cup Challenge

-The nine Houses and halls are divided into three teams and compete in 6 challenges throughout the school year.
+The eight Houses and halls are divided into three teams and compete in 6 challenges throughout the school year.
 There can only be one winner in the end!
 Who will it be?
 The Maroon, Gold, or White team?

 Challenge Competitions: